 What is a Cochrane review?

-A Cochrane Review is a systematic, up-to-date summary of reliable evidence of the benefits and risks of healthcare.
-Cochrane Reviews are intended to help people make practical decisions.
-Cochrane Reviews are prepared using Review Manager software provided by Cochrane and adhere to a structured format that is described in the Cochrane Handbook for Systematic Reviews of Interventions.
+A Cochrane review is a systematic, up-to-date summary of reliable evidence of the benefits and risks of healthcare, intended to help people make practical decisions.
+Cochrane reviews adhere to a structured format that is described in the Cochrane Handbook for Systematic Reviews of Interventions.